 Exhibiting your beautiful show chicken breeds is rewarding—but it also requires a great deal of effort and commitment.
 If your goal is to have beneficial backyard pets, you may be pretty content with hens from conventional poultry.

 Suppose you’re serious about winning exhibits and shows.
-In that case, you may want to visit a couple of shows to get a sense of how they’re conducted and talk with previous winners about their tactics and procedures so you’ll have an idea which show lines to follow with your flock.
+In that case, you may want to visit a couple of shows to get a sense of how they’re conducted and talk with previous winners about their tactics and procedures.
+With their advice, you’ll have an idea of which show lines to follow with your flock.